jafaryor/knowledge-base/Soft Skills/SDLC/prototype.md

 * Extreme Prototyping

     Is used in the web development domain.
 It consists of three sequential phases.

-First, a basic prototype with all the existing pages is presented in the HTML format.
-Then the data processing is simulated using a prototype services layer.
-Finally, the services are implemented and integrated to the final prototype.
+    1. Basic prototype with all the existing pages is presented in the HTML format.
+    2. The data processing is simulated using a prototype services layer.
+    3. The services are implemented and integrated to the final prototype.

     This process is called Extreme Prototyping used to draw attention to the second phase of the process, where a fully functional UI is developed with very little regard to the actual services.

 #### Application
 Software Prototyping is most useful in development of systems having high level of user interactions such as online systems.
 Systems which need users to fill out forms or go through various screens before data is processed.
-THis kind of systems can use prototyping very effectively to give the exact look and feel even before the actual software is developed.
+This kind of systems can use prototyping very effectively to give the exact look and feel even before the actual software is developed.

 Software that involves too much of data processing and most of the functionality is internal with very little user interface does not usually benefit from prototyping.